broadinstitute/depmap_omics/README.md

   - __rna__ [IBM](https://firecloud.terra.bio/#workspaces/broad-genomics-delivery/Getz_IBM_CellLines_RNASeqData/data)
   - __rna__ [Broad](https://firecloud.terra.bio/#workspaces/broad-firecloud-ccle/CCLE_DepMap_RNAseq)
   - __rna__ [Broad](https://firecloud.terra.bio/#workspaces/broad-genomics-delivery/CCLE_DepMap_RNAseq)
-6. request access to the metadata bucket `gs://ccle_default_params/`
+6. request access to the data bucket `gs://ccle_bams/`
+7. you will need also access to the billing project `broad-firecloud-ccle`

 *more information on the firecloud workspaces and what they might contain is available on this [document](https://www.github.com/broadinstitute/ccle_processing/firecloud_documentation.html)

+### additional logins:
+- in order to run the imports [gsheets](https://pypi.org/project/gsheets/) and [taigapy](https://pypi.org/project/taigapy/), you will need to create a [taiga](https://cds.team/taiga) account and link your broad google account to access the cell line sheets.

 ## File structure